LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 stored in your home directory.
 For application specific settings, save the `settings.lgt` file in the application root directory and start Logtalk from it.
 Settings in this file override the default values in the adapter files.
-Some of the default flag values that you may want to change include:
+Some default flag values that you may want to change include:

 * `report`
     for less verbose startup and compilation reports